martab0/whisper-3/README.md

 ## Setup

-You should use Python 3.8-3.11 and recent PyTorch versions, although we used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
+You can use Python 3.8-3.11 and recent PyTorch versions, although we used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.

 You can download and install (or update to) the latest release of Whisper with the following command:

     pip install -U openai-whisper

-Alternatively, the following command will pull and install the latest commit from this repository, along with its Python dependencies:
+Alternatively, use the following command to pull and install the latest commit from this repository, along with its Python dependencies:

     pip install git+https://github.com/openai/whisper.git